 Typically, users purchase 250-500mg CBD topicals for mild skin dryness and itchiness.
 Users generally purchase 1000mg specialized CBD muscle and joint rubs for pain and inflammation.
 CBD patches are also popular here.
 Check out our favorite CBD topicals below.

 Best CBD Creams for Pain

-Here are the best CBD creams for muscle and joint pain.
+Here are our favorite picks for the best CBD creams for muscle and joint pain.

 Buying the best CBD creams, lotions, balms – what to look for?